 A healthy breakfast and lunch is a key factor in growing a healthy mind and body!
 Ute Pass Elementary will offer breakfast to students for $1.45 and lunch for $2.95.
-Menus will be available beginning next week on the district website--> departments-->nutrition services.
+See below for information on accessing menus.

 You can find the new free and reduced application on the district website- https://www.mssd14.org/departments/food_service.

 If you don’t qualify for free and reduced price meals, please make sure that there is money in your student’s account.
 You can add money online at this link- https://mssd14.org/cms/One.aspx?portalId=57448&pageId=13267314

 Any questions or concerns, please call Paula Faucette, Director of Nutrition Services, at 719-685-2005 or email email@example.com.